I hope you are having a great day.

 Let’s assume the home refurbishment finishes are chosen, the furniture is picked.
 You’ve moved past any hesitation and approved the building quote.
 You are now ready for your partial home refurbishment.

-Now, follow my handy 7-step guide for a worry-free project.
+Now, follow my handy 7-step guide for a worry-free project and check out our video on how to work with us.
 Here’s how:

 - Make sure you or someone you trust, like a relative, friend or interior designer are visiting the site weekly to inspect the progress of the work.
 Be sure to create a schedule for these visits long in advance as it’s tricky to find people that are available.